robtucker/isolog/README.md

 It's possible to override these on a per handler basis by passing in a LEVELS object as a property on the configuration object.

-###HCustom handlers
+###Custom handlers

-A valid handler must extend the BaseHandler and implement the handle method: `handle (data: any)`
+A valid handler must extend the BaseHandler and implement the handle method: `abstract handle (data: any): void`